Updated 3-13-25

 Beginners Guide to Classing - (SCCA RULES)

 This will get you in the door and going at a local event.
 When you start getting more into the sport and your car starts "bending" the rules you'll have to sit down and read the painfully long and confusing rule-book.
-This is ESPECIALLY true at National events where tech inspection can be brutal.
+This is ESPECIALLY true at National events where tech inspection can be annoying.

 MY CAR IS STOCK